DeveloperNelsoft/searchProductFront/README.md

 ## Available Scripts

-Search products in React.
+Search products in React (mini local CRUD over global state using useReducer hooks example ).
 In the project directory, you can run:

 ### `npm  install`